droidsam1/data-structures-and-algorithms/chapter8/README.md

    and returns the missing letter.
 For example, the string, "the quick brown fox jumps over a lazy dog" contains all the letters of the alphabet except the letter, "f".
    The function should have a time complexity of O(N)
+4. Write a function that returns the first non-duplicated character ina a string.
+   For example, the string, "minimum" has two characters that only exist once--the "n" and the "u", so your function should return the "n", since it occurs first.
+The function should have an efficiency of O(N)